 Budget Tables and Gantt Charts

 Good project management is best described as a balance between 3 fundamental competing priorities: Cost, Schedule, and Technical.
 While teams focus their design reports heavily on the technical design and performance of their rover, managing cost and schedule should not be overlooked!
-This page provides guidance to teams on the proper use of budget tables and Gantt charts for design review milestones (the PDR and SAR), and the final Financial Report.
+This page provides guidance to teams on the proper use of budget tables and Gantt charts for design review milestones (the PDR and SAR), and the final Rover Expense Report.

-Budget Table
+Project Budget Table

 Income